UKHomeOffice/aws-budget-alerting/README.md

 The solution supports different Slack channels for actual and forecasted events, in an attempt to avoid notification fatigue.

+This repo contains the AWS resource definitions and the AWS Lambda required to put notifications in place.

+To see an example of how it is used in a GitOps way to modify threshold for an account, please see the [aws-budget-alerting-config](https://github.com/UKHomeOffice/aws-budget-alerting-config) repo.
+All the steps described below are taken care of in that repo's Drone pipeline.

 ## Set up credentials

 Set up credentials allowing to create Budgets, SNS topics, Lambdas

-For example, the following will start a prompt with temporary credentials for a profile name stored in environment variable `AWS_PROFILE_NAME`:
+For example, the following will start a prompt with temporary credentials for a profile name stored in environment variable `AWS_PROFILE_NAME` if you use aws-vault to securely store your AWS credentials:

 ```bash
 # NOTE: set env variable AWS_PROFILE_NAME